noahbaumgartner/markdown-editor/README.md

 # Markdown Editor
-This is a simple markdown editor which has been made with `Angular` and `Electron.js`.
+This is a simple markdown editor which has been made with `tailwindcss`, `Angular` and `Electron.js`.
 # Setup
 To set up follow the following steps:
 1. Clone repository